postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ## Overriding several fields or properties from the same aspect

 Just like for methods, to override one or more fields or properties from a single aspect, your aspect needs to implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.Advice`.
-Your implementation must then call the <xref: Metalama.Framework.Advising.IAdviceFactory.OverrideFieldOrProperty*> method.
+Your implementation must then call the <xref:Metalama.Framework.Advising.IAdviceFactory.Override(Metalama.Framework.Code.IFieldOrProperty,System.String,System.Object)?text=builder.Advice.Override> method.

-There are two overloads of this method:

-* One overload accepts a _property_ template.
-* The second overload accepts one or two _accessor_ templates, i.e. one template _method_ for the getter and/or one other method for the setter.
+Alternatively, you can call the <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors(Metalama.Framework.Code.IFieldOrPropertyOrIndexer,Metalama.Framework.Advising.GetterTemplateSelector@,System.String,System.Object,System.Object)?text=builder.Advice.OverrideAccessors> method, which accepts one or two _accessor_ templates, i.e. one template _method_ for the getter and/or one other method for the setter.

 ### Using a property template

-The _first argument_ of `OverrideFieldOrProperty` is the <xref:Metalama.Framework.Code.IFieldOrProperty> that you want to override.
+The _first argument_ of `Override` is the <xref:Metalama.Framework.Code.IFieldOrProperty> that you want to override.
 This field or property must be in the type being targeted by the current aspect instance.

-The _second argument_ of `OverrideFieldOrProperty` is the name of the template property.
+The _second argument_ of `Override` is the name of the template property.
 This property must exist in the aspect class and, additionally:

 * the template property must be annotated with the `[Template]` attribute,
 * the template property must be of type `dynamic?` (_dynamically-typed_ template), or a type that is compatible with the type of the overridden property (_strongly-typed_ template).